bkesterbyld/maroon-potato/src/pages/index.md

         title_align: left
         content: >-
           It's well known that customers will abandon ecommerce and product sites that don't with respond within 1-3 seconds.
-Above is the only turnkey backend solution that can keep dynamic data flowing on par with modern CDNs.
+Above's turnkey backend solution can keep dynamic data flowing on par with modern CDNs.
         content_align: left
         actions:
           - label: Learn More